Brussels Airlines: Frequent-flyer programmes

 Brussels Airlines uses Miles & More, Lufthansa's frequent flyer programme.
 Miles can be earned on flights operated by airlines which are part of the programme, in addition to flights operated by Star Alliance airlines.

 Miles can also be earned with Brussels Airlines' non-airline partners.

-On 19 October 2015, Brussels Airlines launched a new customer programme called LOOP, which is available for all flights in the airline's network.
-LOOP is designed for the increasing number of customers who fly Brussels Airlines regularly and do not receive significant benefits from traditional frequent flyer programmes.
-The LOOP programme was discontinued on February 1, 2020.
+On 19 October 2015, Brussels Airlines launched a new customer programme called LOOP, which was available for all flights in the airline's network.
+It was designed for the increasing number of customers who flew Brussels Airlines regularly and did not receive significant benefits from traditional frequent flyer programmes.
+The LOOP programme was discontinued on 1 February 2020.

 In-flight entertainment

 Brussels Airlines offers two in-flight magazines.
 For the European network, there is b-there! which is a monthly magazine.
 On the African network, the magazine is named B Spirit Magazine, which is published every two months.
 The magazines are also available as a freely downloadable application for Apple iPad.

 From November 2011 until the end of 2012 Brussels Airlines introduced a new interior on the A330 fleet.
 The new economy seats feature AVOD personal in-flight entertainment 9 inch screens.
 Additionally, business class has new lie-flat seats with an improved AVOD IFE system with 15 inch screens, supplied by the IMS-Company and known as "RAVE".